jaredly/j3/Roadmap.md

   - will need to ~not allow selecting the controllll
 - [ ] rich table removeSelf - remove the cell (joinLeft)

+- [ ] JSX intro syntax, I... want a way to allow angle lists too. so maybe </ is for jsx, and <> is for angle lists? what about <hello and then > makes it a jsx?